-→ When DTCs are erased from the vehicle's computer memory, the I/M Readiness Monitor Status program resets the status of all Monitors to a not run "flashing" condition.
+When DTCs are erased from the vehicle's computer memory, the I/M Readiness Monitor Status program resets the status of all Monitors to a not run "flashing" condition.
 To set all of the Monitors to a DONE status, an OBD2 Drive Cycle must be performed.
 Refer to your vehicle's service manual for information on how to perform an OBD2 Drive Cycle for the vehicle under test.

-The Diagnostic Tool must be connected to the vehicle's DLC to erase the codes from the computer's memory.
-If you press the ERASE button when the Diagnostic Tool is not connected to the vehicle's DLC, the erase instruction screen displays.
+The Scan Tool must be connected to the vehicle's DLC to erase the codes from the computer's memory.
+If you press the ERASE button when the Scan Tool is not connected to the vehicle's DLC, the erase instruction screen displays.

 The Erase function can be performed only from the OBD2 DTC screen.
-The Erase function cannot be performed while the Diagnostic Tool is in "enhanced" mode.
+The Erase function cannot be performed while the Scan Tool is in "enhanced" mode.

-- 1. If not connected already, connect the Diagnostic Tool to the vehicle's DLC, and turn the ignition "On."
-(If the Diagnostic Tool is already connected and linked to the vehicle's computer, proceed directly to step 3.
+- 1. If not connected already, connect the Scan Tool to the vehicle's DLC, and turn the ignition "On."
+(If the Scan Tool is already connected and linked to the vehicle's computer, proceed directly to step 3.
 If not, continue to step 2.) - 2.
-Perform the CODE RETRIEVAL PROCEDURE as described on page 33.
-Wait until the codes are displayed on the Diagnostic Tool's LCD and then proceed to step 3.
+Perform the Code Retrieval procedures (see CODE RETRIEVAL PROCEDURE on page 33).
+Wait until the codes are displayed on the Scan Tool's display, then proceed to step 3.